SCLW/Circuitry-Based-Sound/readme.md

 ### CD405x

 CD405x Multiplexer/Demultiplexer series comes in a 16 DIP package and is useful for switching and routing analog or digital signals.

-CD4051 is a switch in a single pole octal throw configuration with three binary control inputs for setting the contacts.
-CD4052 can be used for multiplexing one differential channel in a double-pole quad-throw configuration and has two binary control inputs.
+If any of the control pins of the CD405x are not used, it must be connected to GND or V<sub>DD</sub>.

 The resistance R<sub>ON</sub> of a CMOS switch in the closed position depends on the input voltage.
 For the CD405x types this on-resistance is approximately in the range of 120Ω - 200Ω or more ohms and can distort the input signal in some cases.